H2-data/Midwest_Medicare_Beneficiaries/README.md

 <img width="1096" height="341" alt="image" src="https://github.com/user-attachments/assets/48018698-f1f1-4020-96e0-acacc17bf933" />

+Based on the dashboard XYZ have the highes demand.
+But we can take this question a step further:

+- Which counties have the highest demand for Medicare Advantage?
+This README is designed to be summative, so I will provide the top 5 counties for the top 5 states:

 - **What are the demographic distributions of the midwest and each state?**

 <img width="1182" height="310" alt="image" src="https://github.com/user-attachments/assets/0662e1db-4a31-4c54-8f3c-03854f7b9827" />

 ### **Analyst Recommendations and Comments:**

-This README is designed to be summative.
-To see the results for state spcific demographic distributions and the top 10 counties per state, you can refer to the dashboard section or SQL section of the project, linked below:

-daaaaaash